blahosyl/task-manager-frontend/README.md

 In a future version, I plan to add some edit permissions to task assignees as well ([#98](https://github.com/blahosyl/task-manager-frontend/issues/98)).

-#### Watch/unwatch function

-Users can choose if they want to watch tasks created by them, as this might be required for some tasks but not others.

-The watch button is an eye icon and a toolip instruction is show when hovering over it.
-This changes dynamically depending on whether the logged-in user is already watching the task or not.

 #### Profile list

-This is shown in the sidebar of certain Task views, and as a full-page version under `/team`.
-The sidebar version only shows the avatar & [conditionally rendered name](#conditionally-rendered-names) of the user.
-The full profile list also shows the pronouns and role if these are filled in.
+This is the full-page version  of the Teammates list under the  `/team` URL.
+The sidebar version only shows the avatar & [conditionally rendered name](#conditionally-rendered-names) of the user, whereas the full-page profile list also shows the pronouns and role if these are filled in.

-#### Profile detail page
+#### Profile Detail page

 This page shows a user's profile information and [tasks assigned to them](#task-list-page).